api-platform/core/Resources/doc/nelmio-api-doc.md

                 json:       "application/json"
 ```

-Please note that NelmioApiDocBundle has sandbox limitations, so you cannot use it to deserialize nested objects.
+Please note that NelmioApiDocBundle has a sandbox limitation where you cannot pass a JSON array as parameter, so you cannot use it to deserialize nested objects.

 Previous chapter: [Getting Started](getting-started.md)<br>
 Next chapter: [Operations](operations.md)